ohandyya/ml-app/README.md

   - We are `research scientists`.
 We have greate math skill and can create algorithms to solve business problems.
 However, we need to way to quickly show the world our achievement.

-- Targeted user:
+### Targeted user

-  - A research scientist looking for setting up machine learing application.
+- You are a research scientist looking for a easy way to create a machine learing application prototype.

-  - Assumption on the background of the research scientist

 - You are good at machine learning.
 You are comfortable with using various packages of to create machine learning algorithms.

-    - You are good at Python.

-    - You are okay at Docker and AWS resources.
-But you are not the expert of these areas.
+- You are comfortable working with Python, Makefile, Docker, and AWS resrouces.

-    - You don't have the skill to write professional UI using JavaScript/HTML/CSS.
+- You dp NOT need to have the skill to write professional UI using JavaScript/HTML/CSS.
+But of course, if you know, it is better.

-- System Expectation
+### Framework Expectation

-TBD
+We expect the framework to deliver the following characteristics.

+1. All applications are dockerized, and should be able to developped locally, and tested locally.

+    - We want all applications to be dockertized for reproducibility ease of sharing.

+    - Assuming we have two machine learing algorihtms and a UI frontend.
+They should be dockerized indepenedently, which means they can different dependency requirements.

+    - Since we are in the early stage of developing the whole system, it is EXPECTED to make errors and/or change algorithms.
+Therefore, to reduce the friction of development cycle, we need all aogirhtms to be able to run locally and tested locally.

+2. We want a framework that are flexible (loosely coupled)

+    - To promote loosely coupling, we assume different contaienrs do NOT talk to each other directly.
+There communcation are through 3rd party, such as DynamoDB, AWS CLI, or S3.
+While this may not be the most efficient way compared to a mdssage bus architecture, this assumption simplies the architecgture complexity significantly.

+3. We want a framework that is serverless.

+    - As a data scientist, I am NOT interested in maintaining infrastructure.
+So I prefer serverelss architecture so that the infrastructure maintanance is handled by the service provider such as AWS.

 ## Architecture